 But what did all of this do?
 What are the moving parts of a Nym-based system?

-make localnet-build builds out a configuration directory for a Nym testnet that runs on your local machine.
+make localnet-build builds out a configuration directory for a Nym network that runs on your local machine.
 Listing the directory structure gives you this layout of files and directories.
 Use

 tree build/ to list the directory tree.